 Saving money is hard work and not necessarily natural for many of us.
 To make it a good habit, take steps to automate your savings.
 Most banks will allow you to automatically transfer a set amount of money from one account to another account.
 Your employer will be able to automatically deduct a percentage or a set amount of your paycheck to deposit into accounts such as retirement or investment accounts.
 Essentially, you are adopting a “pay yourself first” attitude so that you can allocate money into different buckets, especially for unforeseen expenses.

-Motivate yourself to proactively save by setting short term and long term goals.
 In recent years, there have many headlines about insufficient savings by Americans for years.
 As the outbreak of the virus caused lockdowns, most of the country stayed home.
 The personal savings rate rose dramatically to an unusual 32.2% in April 2020 as consumer spending dropped significantly.
 Over time, it will likely come down to the more normal 7%-8% range.
 Spending versus saving is a common trade-off with lots of tension.
+Motivate yourself to save by setting short-term and long-term goals proactively.
 Reduce spending you can’t afford.
-For other money trade-offs we have written about, visit this post.
+Money trade-offs require you to consider the best balance for you and your family.

 I had always heard that it took 21 days to break a bad habit.
-As a member of Weight Watchers, which is ALL about breaking bad eating habits (and it definitely works for as I am down 30 pounds and declining!) they always refer to the 21 days.
+As a member of Weight Watchers, which is ALL about breaking bad eating habits (and it works for me as I am down 30 pounds and declining!), they always refer to the 21 days.
 However, I did not know of the 21-day origin.

+Dr. Maxwell Maltz, a 1950s plastic surgeon, found that it would take his patients about 21 days to get used to seeing their new face, or post-amputation, they would still sense a phantom limb.
 The 21-day time frame dates back to nearly 70 years.
-Dr. Maxwell Maltz, a 1950s plastic surgeon found that it would take his patients about 21 days to get used to seeing their new face or post-amputation, they would still sense a phantom limb.
-Dr. Maltz wrote about his own adjustment period to changes and new behaviors to form a new habit….”.it requires a minimum of about 21 days for an old mental image to dissolve and a new one to jell.”
+Dr. Maltz wrote about his adjustment period to changes and new behaviors to form a new habit….”.it requires a minimum of about 21 days for an old mental image to dissolve and a new one to jell.”

-There is more research that indicates that it takes a longer time to form a new habit than 21 days.
+More research indicates that it takes a longer time to form a new habit than 21 days.
 A 2009 study published in the European Journal of Social Psychology by Phillipa Lally, a health psychology researcher at University College London, indicated it took 66 days on average (in a range of 18 days to 254 days) to form a new habit.

 I have been skeptical about savings challenges.
 Like diets, they work for many and can be fun, especially if you do so with others.
-The question is whether the challenge can result in having long term effects.
+The question is whether the challenge can result in having long-term effects.
 I think any challenge that can motivate someone towards a good habit with lasting results has my endorsement.
 There are so many good savings challenges to consider.
-I tend to favor the 52-week challenge which may help you build some money along with good habits.
-On the other hand, the no-spend month reminds me of a fasting diet and seems too difficult to attempt for most people with families and/or busy lives.
+I tend to favor the 52-week challenge, which may help you build some money along with good habits.
+On the other hand, the no-spend month reminds me of a fasting diet and seems too difficult to attempt for most people with families or busy lives.

 I often have turned to using cash only and leaving my credit cards behind.
-Paying for meals at restaurants or window shopping without cards has rewarded me by limiting my consumption to the cash I am carrying.
-I am not a big shopper nor particularly enjoy going into stores unless I am going purposefully for a specific outfit or electronics.
-My daughter, Alex is often upset with me, encouraging me to buy something for myself.
+Paying for meals at restaurants or window shopping without cards has rewarded me by limiting my consumption to cash.
+I am not a big shopper or enjoy going into stores unless I am going purposefully for a specific outfit or electronics.
+My daughter, Alex, is often upset with me, encouraging me to buy something for myself.
 She wonders why I don’t love shopping as much as she does.
 Now that she is working two jobs that she loves this summer, she has become quite a hoarder herself and has asked me about my stock picks.
 (Okay, I am proud of her!).

 9. Don’t Obsess About Money

-Maintain balance in your life that isn’t solely based on wealth accumulation.
+Maintain balance in your life, and don’t just focus on wealth accumulation.
 According to Proverbs 21:20, “Precious treasure and oil are in a wise man’s dwellings, but a foolish man devours it.”
 While no one seeks to become poor, there are dangers of solely wanting to be rich.
 “Keep your lives free from the love of money and be content with what you have.”
 Hebrews 13:5

-Rev. Martin Luther King Jr. worried about the obsession of money in his famous speech, called False God of Money.
+Martin Luther King Jr. worried about the obsession with money in his famous speech called False God of Money.
 He said, “We attribute to the almighty dollar an omnipotence equal to that of the eternal God of the universe.
 We are always on the verge of rewriting the Scriptures to read, ‘Seek ye first money and its power and all these things will be added unto you,’ or ‘Money is my light and salvation, what shall I fear.”

 King himself lived frugally, leaving little money for his family.
-However, he saw other goals like working hard, investing in education, and having faith as far more important.
+However, he saw other goals like working hard, investing in education and having faith as far more critical.

 Price Versus Quality

 Being financially secure is important.
 The alternative is stressful.
 However, don’t be frugal for frugality’s sake.
 Consider price versus quality in your buying considerations.
 The cheapest thing may not be of the best value.
-Certainly, there are some items that I don’t care about except for paying the best or cheapest price such as convenience products for the household.
-I like buying private label products such as Kirkland sold in Costco which I know have been discounted from the branded items.
+Indeed, there are some items where quality doesn’t differ, and I will pay the best price.
+I like buying private label products such as Kirkland sold in Costco, discounted from the branded items.

-However, quality matters more when you are buying furniture, mattresses, a car, or home.
+However, quality matters more when buying furniture, mattresses, a car, or a home.
 We have been burned by looking to get a bargain and not balancing quality.
-Buying solely on a price basis is foolish for these types of products or services that I intend to use for a while.
+Buying solely on a price basis is foolish for these products or services that I intend to use for a while.
 That doesn’t mean I am averse to getting a bargain by negotiating.

 10. Be Charitable

-According to Jewish law, it is forbidden to impoverish one’s wealth by the distribution of all of one’s wealth to charity.
-However, one can leave one-third of his estate to charity in his or her will.
+According to Jewish law, one cannot impoverish oneself by distributing all of one’s wealth to charity.
+However, one can leave one-third of his estate to charity in their will.
 A minimum of one-tenth of one’s income belongs to God per measure handed down from the Patriarchs as Jacob himself said to God, “Of all that You give, I will set aside a tenth to You” (Genesis 28:22).
-Giving 10% of your net income annually is a virtual goal.
-Those who can, should.
+Giving 10% of your net income a year is a virtual goal—those who can.